essans/RasPi/docs/source/readthedocs.rst

 Begin creating documentation
 ----------------------------

 1. The "main" file is the ``index.rst`` file found in the ``docs/source`` folder.
 It contains text for the start of the docs and lists the other pages in the sequence in which they will be rendered.
+Create the other documents also as ``.rst`` files.

 2. The ``.rst`` extension indicates "Restructured Text (ReST) formatting which is similar to markdown .md mark-up.